influxdata/docs-v2/content/influxdb/cloud/reference/cli/influx/bucket-schema/update.md

 The `influx bucket-schema update` command updates the measurement schema for a bucket in InfluxDB.

-`bucket-schema update` requires a bucket with [schema-type `explicit`](/influxdb/v2.0/reference/cli/influx/bucket/create/#create-a-bucket-with-custom-bucket-schema) and an existing measurement schema.
+`bucket-schema update` requires a bucket with an [`explicit` schema-type](/influxdb/v2.0/reference/cli/influx/bucket/create/#create-a-bucket-with-custom-bucket-schema) and an existing measurement schema.

 ## Usage